bcornelusse/ELEC0447-analysis-power-systems/lecture1.md

 - Same for biomass plants
 - Purposes of pumping storage :
    - pumping : convert electrical energy into mechanical (potential) energy when  demand is low compared to available generation (e.g. during night)
-   - turbining : reverse operation when demand is high (e.g. at day peak)$\rightarrow$  “peak shaving” and “valley filling” of daily load curveefficiency of whole cycle  $\approx$  85 %
+   - turbining : reverse operation when demand is high (e.g. at day peak)$\rightarrow$  “peak shaving” and “valley filling” of daily load curve
+   - efficiency of whole cycle  $\approx$  85 %
    - usually profitable since cost of electricity higher when demand is high
    - fast reserve : a hydro unit can be started (resp. pumping stopped) quickly to replace a generation unit that is taken out of service
    - allows keeping base units (e.g. nuclear) in operation when load is very low